numaproj/numaflow/docs/quick-start.md

 3. [Creating and running an advanced Numaflow Pipeline](#creating-an-advanced-pipeline)
 4. [Creating and running a Numaflow MonoVertex](#creating-a-monovertex)

-Follow along to get started with Numaflow and explore its core features.

 ## Before You Begin: Prerequisites

 To get started with Numaflow, ensure you have the following tools and setups ready: